 Mercedes-Benz is a car company – one you’re probably familiar with.
 It is, in fact, the oldest carmaker in the world: Carl Benz, from whom the company gets half of its name (the other half comes from the daughter of race car driver Emil Jellinek), invented the combustion engine, and along with Gottlieb Daimler, was a pioneer at the forefront of automotive technology in the late 19th Century.

-Daimler-Benz AG is the parent company that owns and operates the luxury – and still forward-thinking – car company.
+Daimler-Benz AG is now the parent company which owns-and0-operates the luxury – and still forward-thinking – car company.

 Now, as the technology created by Benz’s initial invention helped to change the world (for better or for worse, depending on who you ask), so the luxury car manufacturer is looking to innovate again.
 This time?
 Leaving combustion behind for a greener look at transportation, and the landscape on which it operates, especially as it pertains to dense, concrete-laden urban areas.